 Why does a browser need to save my history?

-By storing all of the web pages, images, and other files you view while browsing the Internet in a cache if those files are needed again it can be loaded from your computer without having to wait for the file to be downloaded again.
+By caching the web pages, images, and other files you view on the Internet your browser can load the files from your computer instead of downloading the same files each time they are needed.
 By saving files to the cache, it speeds up viewing pages, reduces the data you need to download, and reduces the web server load by not having to send the same file repeatedly.

-If you visited another Computer Hope page (e.g., our download page as shown in the above picture) because this page has already cached many of the same files, the browser only needs to download two files instead of eight files.
-On more bloated web pages you may be downloading dozens and even hundreds of different files.
+If you visited another Computer Hope page (e.g., our download page) because this page already loaded many of the same files, the browser only needs to download two files instead of eight files.
+On more bloated web pages, you may be downloading dozens and even hundreds of different files.
 For these web pages not having to download an additional dozen or more files can significantly increase the load time of the web page.

 Note: A web page and any of the files served from a web server can be set to have a small cached time that time-out after a few minutes, hours, or days and can also be set to not cache on a computer.
 For servers with these settings, the browser will download the file again from the server.
 Also, server-side scripts are never cached, but the pages created by the scripts may be cached.